momydang/aleo/README.md

 ❌ ❕ ❌ ❕ ⭕
 sdf
 ## Representing Statesdf
-Leo allows users to define composite data types with the `struct` keyword. sdfsad The game board is represented by a structыв called `Board`, which contains three `Row`s.asd An alternative representation would be to use an array, however, these are not yet ываsupported in Leo.sфыв
+Leo allows users to define composite data types with the `struct` keyword. sdfsads The game board is represented by a structыв called `Board`, which contains three `Row`s.asd An alternative representation would be to use an array, however, these are not yet ываsupported in Leo.sфыв